awhillas/awhillas.github.io/content/alphabetica.md

 ## TODOs:

 - [ ] Reimplement in Rust + Bevy + Rapier 😨
+    - [ ] Selecting blocks
+    - [ ] Change appearance of selected
+    - [ ] Track current state of selected
+    - [ ] Exploding blocks
+    - [ ] Make words for JSON
+    - [X] Falling blocks
+    - [X] Group of three blocks

-- [ ] BLocks use Pastel colours and selected to be Bright Red
+- [ ] Blocks use Pastel colours and selected to be Bright Red
 - [ ] Splash screen?
 - [ ] Announce the number of words left to explode.
 - [ ] Should track what has been played and what took a long time vs what was easy and took less time.
 - [ ] Make the selection more obvious i.e. rotate colour of selected?
 - [ ] Bling Effects when:
     - [ ] Reverse gravity for a word
-    - [X] Streaking, don't update the background
     - [ ] the countdown time is updated.
     - [ ] word changes.
+    - [X] Streaking, don't update the background
     - [X] background?
 - [X] Have the word written somewhere, top right.
 - [X] Full screen